> Tony Rose > Songs > The Fourteenth of July

 Tony Rose sang The Fourteenth of July, accompanied by Dave Burland and Pete and Chris Coe, on his 1976 LP On Banks of Green Willow.
-He commented in the album's sleeve notes:
+He noted:

 The tale told in The Fourteenth of July, is a forbear of the amazing exploits of such as the Great Wilson and Roy of the Rovers.
 It re-affirms what must be the oldest tradition of the lot—the innate superiority of the lone Englishman (vessel) over veritable hordes of wretched foreigners.
 Collected by Rev. John Broadwood.